AKA Tummy Tuck

 It is a good idea to bring your favourite/most common style of underwear with you to the consultation so the surgeon has an idea from the outset as to where they need to plan for the incisions to be made.

-For women who have had caesarean section births, most likely the incision can be made at the same location so there is only one low scar.
+For women who have had caesarean section births, the incision is most likely to be made in the same location as the caesarean scar so there is not multiple scarring.

 Time off work is an individual matter, and will vary from patient to patient.
 Things to consider would be how physically demanding your job is and the type of environment you work in.
 Our surgeons will advise that you should not drive or fly for approximately three weeks following surgery, and you will need to avoid heavy lifting and strenuous exercise for up to six weeks.